 Sensing a kindred spirit Hooker implored J.C. to come to San Francisco and join his band.

 Many years of paying dues followed that auspicious beginning.
 Returning to Detroit Mr. Spires found love and hopeful new musical endeavors, but it wasn’t until a second cathartic move west, this time to Los Angeles, that he would find his place.
 After undertaking a period of immersion in songwriting and the study of America’s rich musical heritage, his own unique voice began to emerge.
-The ongoing creative and love struggles and breakthroughs were intertwined with addiction and eventually led to healing in recovery, and awakening to faith in
+The struggles and breakthroughs, both creative and romantic were intertwined with addiction and eventually led to healing in recovery, and awakening to faith in

 At this time the first J.C.
-Spires album, “Deep” containing eleven original compositions was released.
-Now promoting that record, writing songs late into the night, and being a single father of two young sons, J.C. survived by working as a waiter in a well known Los Angeles area jazz nightclub called Jax.
+Spires album titled “Deep”, containing eleven original compositions was released.
+Now promoting that record, writing songs late into the night, and raising two young sons, J.C. survived by working as a waiter in a well known Los Angeles area jazz nightclub called Jax.
 Before long he landed a gig there with his own band.
 Playing just enough old blues material to keep the savvy jazz and blues purists in the audience satisfied, he was able to develop the sound he’d been searching for to his growing body of original

 It was during those good but gritty years performing with his band at Jax, that he began to record his second album.
 This was his time of high hope and deep dream realization, and after a difficult journey that took many years the album was finally finished.
-Though the 12 songs it contained, (all written by J.C.) were quite impressive, the album was never to see the light of day.
+Though the recorded versions of the 12 original compositions were quite impressive the album was never to see the light of day.
 When all was said and done, taking the best counsel he could find, J.C. made the very difficult decision to completely walk away from the project and start all over again.
 And so it came to pass that against all hope, by the grace of God, and his loyal followings

 “Farewell To A Rose”